-3. Write your post.
+This is your chance to SHINE and gain a new audience…don’t waste it with a half-hearted guest post!
 Include photos (take good ones) – triple check your spelling – make sure the post you submit is one of the best you’ve ever done!
 Remember, this post is a first impression to hundreds of potential new followers.
 If they like you they will follow you!

 Check out these other Blogger Tips: